1 Way to Get Tasks Completed on Time for Your Project

 Description automatically generated

-Creating and managing the plan is under the PLAN part and under Map
+Creating and managing the plan is under the PLAN domain and within the Map segment in the MPM model

 Use a Plan to Create Priority for Your Project